By Richard L. Thornton, Architect and Planner

 At the beginning of the party, Sara then asked me to give a show and tell on the varieties of cheeses that the caterer had displayed attractively on the buffet table.
 A photo of the table would later appear on the front cover of the Washington Post Sunday Magazine.
 However, Sara had a secret agenda for presenting me as a superstar to her extremely sophisticated guests.

 You see there was something else going on at this party . . . matchmaking.
-National Geographic archaeologists and photographer George Stuart had visited our farm in North Carolina several times.
+National Geographic archaeologist and photographer, George Stuart, had visited our farm in North Carolina several times.
 He, his wife, Sara and Bob (from the Smithsonian) had attended our grand opening in Virginia’s Shenandoah Valley.
 It featured the national champion yodeling choir from Herblingen, Switzerland . . . courtesy of the U.S. State Department.

 Sara asked me to arrive early to help slice and display our 16 varieties of cheese.
 Actually, the caterer did all of that.
 There was more to the story.
 Almost immediately she turned serious and told me, “Richard, you need to find another wife.
-You deserve better than her.
+You deserve better than Diana.
 You are an exceptional man, who deserves a special woman, who loves you and will always be proud to be at you side.
-She is constantly creating situations, where you will be elsewhere.“ We have been watching your self-esteem go downhill, since you came to Virginia.
+Diana is constantly creating situations, where you will be elsewhere.
+We have been watching your self-esteem go downhill, since you came to Virginia.“

 That blew my mind.
-My anti-wife had said the same thing to my Mexican friends on our honeymoon.
+Diana had said the same thing to my Mexican friends on our honeymoon.
 I had seriously considered getting the marriage annulled as soon as we got home from the honeymoon, because of her openly bragging about not loving me.

 She quickly responded, “My friends in Winchester tell me that you did an excellent job of restoring their colonial house.
 You don’t have to make cheese.
 Your life and your happiness are more important that a side business or a house.”